-Grant funds may be rebudgeted when the grantor allows use of the grant funds into the following fiscal year, when there are funds remaining, and when the purpose of the grant (i.e., specific project) has not changed.
+Grant and Donation funds may be rebudgeted when the grantor allows use of such funds into the following fiscal year, when there are funds remaining, and when the purpose of the grant or donation (i.e., specific project) has not changed.
 The items shall be documented in a Budget Modification.